chtimi59/php-setup-pack/README.md

 - Will test them
 - Will configure your database with *setup.sql*

-Ok, That means that you should update project_dir/setup/**setup.sql** according your needs.
+That means that you should have create a project_dir/**setup.sql** file.

+if not present, project_dir/setup/*setup.sql* default will be used instead

 ## "user"
 Note: this requiered **db** to be ON
 - Will ask for a user-table name
 - Will configure your database with *users.sql*

-Ok, here again you can update project_dir/**users.sql** where some fields are mandatory.
+Ok, here again you should have create a project_dir/**users.sql** file.

+if not present, project_dir/setup/*users.sql* default will be used instead

 ## "admin"
 Note: this requiered **db** and **user** to be ON